dotnet/machinelearning/docs/code/MlNetCookBook.md

 // This is the predictor ('weights collection') that we will train.
 MulticlassLogisticRegressionPredictor predictor = null;
+// And these are the normalizer scales that we will learn.
+ImmutableArray<float> normScales;
 // Build the training pipeline. var learningPipeline = reader.MakeNewEstimator()
     .Append(r => (